 Backup of enterprise books

-Users can’t back up books distributed by their organisation to iCloud, iTunes (in macOS 10.14 or earlier) or the Finder (in macOS 10.15 or later).
+Users can’t back up books distributed by their organisation to iCloud, the Finder (in macOS 10.15 or later) or iTunes (in macOS 10.14 or earlier).

 Notes and highlights sync for enterprise books

 Users can’t sync notes or highlights to other devices using iCloud.